This content was updated January 12, 2021.

 Therefore, be sure to validate compliance implications of virtualization to avoid costly noncompliance charges.

 Avoid Software Compliance Issues with a License Position Assessment

 Most enterprise customers will be audited by at least one large software vendor this year.
 The best defense is proactively conducting an internal self-audit – a License Position Assessment – on your largest software estates.

-We collect your actual software deployment data and compare it against your entitlements to identify usage gaps (over- or under-utilization), and provide remediation recommendations.
-We use vendor-side and independent data collection tools to validate findings, and are keenly aware of where specific vendors frequently misinterpret findings.
+We collect your actual software deployment data and compare it against your entitlements to identify usage gaps (over- or under-utilization) and provide remediation recommendations.
+We use vendor-side and independent data collection tools to validate findings and are keenly aware of where specific vendors frequently misinterpret findings.

 Remember, vendors partner with outside audit consultants (Deloitte, KPMG, etc.) that are financially motivated to find noncompliance, which they most often do.
 Enterprises should take all precautions to avoid or minimize noncompliance risk.
 Performing a preventive internal self–audit using the very same level of scrutiny that the vendor’s team would use – as well as similar tools and processes – is the most effective tactic.

 If you aren’t sure of your compliance position on a large software estate, or have a renewal on the horizon, you’re likely a good target for an audit.
 Don’t get caught off guard.
 NPI’s license position assessment and software license audit services have helped enterprises minimize noncompliance exposure and avoid or minimize multi-million-dollar penalties

 - Blog: 5 Benefits of Software Asset Management

 - Bulletin: Preparing for a Software License Audit